Health Inequalities: Participative Research with Children and Young People

 - Develop a set of recommendations for use by both local and national policymakers to create communities that support better health and wellbeing and help reduce health inequalities.

-Children in Scotland will work with 16 young peer researchers throughout the project to explore these issues.
-The project will work with two research groups:
+We worked with 16 young peer researchers throughout the project to explore these issues.
+The researchers were based in Dalmarnock Primary School, Glasgow and Baldragon Academy, Dundee.

 - Family and Friends.

-Children in Scotland will support the young peer researchers to analyse the data, identify themes, offer solutions and make recommendations.
-The young peer researchers will then support the development of a report and a creative output that visually records their findings.
+The researchers conducted focus groups and visually documented their communities.
+We then worked together to analyse the data, identify themes, offer solutions and make recommendations.
+The young peer researchers also supported us to develop the final project report and the animation that visually records their findings.